Become an AAP

 Any professional in the payments industry can work toward accreditation.
-If you’ve worked in ACH for years, you’ll be adding a highly respected qualification to your dossier; if you’re relatively new to the field, you’ll give yourself an edge over the competition.
-At a minimum, NACHA recommends spending two years working in the payments industry before taking the AAP exam.
+If you have worked in ACH for years, you will add a highly respected qualification to your resume.
+If you are relatively new to the field, you will give yourself an edge over the competition.
+At a minimum, Nacha recommends spending two years working in the payments industry before taking the AAP exam.

 The annual test window for the AAP exam is during October.
 Check out the latest information on registration dates and fees.

 Join nearly 4,200 AAPs nationwide by following our Path to Success.
 Register, study, take the exam and then rest!
 Find out what helped nearly 70% AAPs pass the exam and what you can do to succeed.